 This light shows if there is an electrical problem.
-The system check includes the airbag sensor, the pretensioners, the airbag modules, the wiring, and the crash sensing and diagnostic module.
-For more information on the airbag system, see Airbag System on page 3-25.
+The system check includes the airbag sensor(s), passenger sensing system, the pretensioners, the airbag modules, the wiring, and the crash sensing and diagnostic module.
+For more information on the airbag system, see Airbag System on page 3-18.